eteq/astropysics/docs/install.rst

 --------------------

-A number of other packages are necessary for added functionality in astropysics (all are recommended).
+A number of other packages are necessary for added functionality in astropysics or to provide functionality that has no need to be duplicated.
 These packages can be installed with the ``astpys-setup`` script as described in :ref:`inst-setup`, but if available from your system's package management system, it may be better to try installing that way, instead.

     * `Matplotlib <http://matplotlib.sourceforge.net/index.html>`_
         *highly recommended*, as it is necessary for all plotting (aside from the GUI applications).